superfluid-finance/protocol-monorepo/CONTRIBUTING.md

 You may also use [nix package manager](https://nixos.org/download.html) to get a reproducible, declarative and reliable development environment.

-Development shells options are available under `devShells` folder ([nix flakes](https://nixos.wiki/wiki/Flakes) required):
+Development shells options are available as different devShells commands in ([nix flakes](https://nixos.wiki/wiki/Flakes) required):

 - minimum, minimum development environment for building monorepo.
 - whitehat, additional ethereum development toolings including slither, echidna, etc.
-- spec, for developing of Superfluid haskell spec.
+- spec, for developing of Superfluid haskell spec,
+- full, everything included.

 To use them: